-Free civil legal services are available to survivors of trafficking in North Carolina.
-Civil legal services can help survivors address safety concerns, minimize the possibility of revictimization, remove barriers to healing and stabilization, improve their immigration status, and/or reunite with their family, if appropriate.
-Adults and minors, both foreign-born and domestic, may be eligible for a free consult with an attorney.
-Below is just a sample of the issues NC non-profit civil legal service providers can help survivors address.
+Free civil legal services by Legal Aid of North Carolina and Justice Matters are available to survivors of trafficking in North Carolina that civil legal service can help survivors address safety concerns, minimize the possibility of re-victimization, remove barriers to healing and stabilization, improve their immigration status, and/or reunite with their family, if appropriate.
+Adults and minors, both foreign-born and domestic, may be eligible for a free consultation with an attorney.